austinmcconnell/dotfiles/README.md

 - & or `:s`: repeat the last substitution
 - ;: repeat the last f, t, F, or T action
 - ,: repeat the last f, t, F, or T action in the opposite direction

-### Visual mode

-- v: character based visual mode
-- V: line based visual mode
-- `<c-v>`: block based visual mode
-  - i or a from within this mode will allow multi-line edits (e.g. commenting more than one line at a time)

 ### Spelling